amir5121/getstartedwithbackend/README.md

         kwargs["object_list"] = Addressbook.objects.order_by("id")
         return super(AddressbookView, self).get_context_data(**kwargs)
 ```
+###Create your template for your view and register it
-and create a file in `templates/index.html` with the following content
+Create a file in `templates/index.html` with the following content
 ```html
 <form method="post">{% csrf_token %}
     {{ form.as_p }}